Free Instagram Reels Safe Zone Template (PNG Overlay)

 How to use the templates

 The templates are very simple.
 They will show a red rectangle on top of your video so you can see where the safe zone is, making it easy to frame your most important content within that space.
+Or you can get the pro pack which offers a much more comprehensive set of guides.

 If you use an external monitor while filming that allows you to apply custom overlays, you can also load the templates onto an SD card or hard drive to use on your monitor while shooting.
 We use them on SmallHD monitors and they work perfectly.

-There are three templates:
+There are three basic templates:

 The template marked EDIT is for 9:16 projects – so 3840x2160 or 1920x1080 and is for use in your editing software.